tudal/Hakkun-ComfyUI-nodes/README.md

 ```
 ?20% explosion
 ```
-This will give you a 20% chance to include the word 'explosion'."
+This will give you a 20% chance to include the word 'explosion'.

 To randomly select from a list, use this format: